TABLE OF CONTENTS

 Beautiful undergarments = super confidence, it is tested and proven.
 And with the global lingerie market expecting to grow to nearly $60 billion by 2024, it seems like a no-brainer to explore that sector.
 As with any new business, drawing attention to your brand and selling consumers is difficult.
 Particularly in the undergarment industry, because it is so saturated, it requires an extra push and early planning to succeed.
-Targeting your Audience, defining your brand, and setting up a secure online infrastructure is just the first step.
-Finding an adult payment gateway that can support the lingerie industry is the final and arguably the hardest part.
+Targeting your audience, defining your brand, and setting up a secure online infrastructure is just the first step.
+Finding an adult payment gateway through a merchant service provider that can support the lingerie industry is the final and arguably the hardest part.

 Explore your Potential Audience

 Do you want a merchant account to sell full-coverage shapewear to business professionals, mix-and-match sets to millenials, or sexy lingerie to women (and men!)?
 Answering this question is the first step.
 No pressure, but this is arguably the most important step as well.
 Finding the audience will act like a springboard and a reference for market research.

 - Education level